-We started the project by carrying out some user research.
-We spoke to users of the existing Research for Development website to understand their needs and pain points.
-Users included researchers as well as academics and practitioners, who all found it difficult to search for the specific piece of research they were after.
+We carried out further user research to better understand the needs and pain points of Research for Development website users.
+The users included researchers as well as academics and practitioners, who all found it difficult to search for the specific piece of research they were after.

 We launched the new DFID research outputs finder on GOV.UK in time for DFID to decommission the old service.
 One of our biggest challenges was importing over 33,000 documents onto the GOV.UK platform.
 We worked as part of a co-located team with GDS to complete the build and migrate the data.